INT2ECALL/awesome-cloud-security/readme.md

 - [grype](https://github.com/anchore/grype) - A vulnerability scanner for container images and filesystems.
 Easily install the binary to try it out.
 Works with Syft, the powerful SBOM (software bill of materials) tool for container images and filesystems.
 - [nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customisable vulnerability scanner based on simple YAML based DSL.
 - [chart-testing](https://github.com/helm/chart-testing) - ct is the the tool for testing Helm charts.
 It is meant to be used for linting and testing pull requests.
 It automatically detects charts changed against the target branch.
+- [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

 ### IAC用例
 - [terraform-examples](https://github.com/futurice/terraform-examples) - Rules based tool to certify Helm charts